JeromeErasmus/mcp-confluence-adf/README.md

 4. Set scopes: `read:confluence-content.all`, `write:confluence-content`, `offline_access`
 5. Copy the Client ID and Client Secret for use with OAuth tools

-### Legacy API Token Setup

-For legacy compatibility:
-1. Go to your Atlassian Account Settings
-2. Navigate to Security → API tokens
-3. Create a new API token
-4. **Note:** API tokens have limited permissions on Confluence Cloud and may not work for all operations

 ## License